 Chapter five is entitled “Faith is Body Out” and deals with the distinction between faith as an inner psychological or emotional state (as it is often perceived in our modern post-Enlightenment cultural context), and faith as outward-enacted allegiance.
 Bates observes, “Throughout the history of Western theology, faith increasingly became inward personal confidence in the effectiveness of the exchange transaction on the cross, rather than outward allegiance to Jesus the saving king.”
 He goes on to make the case that good works are involved in salvation, but they do not earn or merit salvation.
 On their own, good works do nothing; they only have power when they are an embodiment of the believer’s allegiance to Jesus the King.
 The importance of faith as not simply a one-time transaction—but a life-long discipleship journey of imperfect but real embodied allegiant trust—is established, based on Abraham and others the Bible recognizes as people whose lives exhibited faith in God.

 The title of chapter six, “How Works are Saving,” may be the most controversial heading in the book.
 I must admit, I was taken aback at first by some of the author's claims in this chapter, but as I followed his train of though and the scriptural basis of his reasoning, I concluded that, while Bates pushes against traditional thinking in the church to some degree, he is actually pushing back toward what the biblical text actually says.
 Bates here makes the distinction between “works of the law” (taking into account insights from proponents of the New Perspective on Paul regarding Jewish boundary markers, while at the same time noting problems with forms of the NPP) and the “good works, which God prepared in advance for us to do” (Eph.
 2:10, NIV).
 He shows that there are numerous passages in Scripture that point out how evil deeds result in condemnation (Gal.
 5:19–20, 6:7–8; 1 Cor.
 6:9–10; Eph.
 5:5).
 These declarations do not deal only with rewards in the eternal kingdom, as free grace proponents contend, but actually impact whether a person will enter into eternal life.
 Bates is careful to point out, however, that the good works that are part of salvation are not produced solely by human effort, but are only made possible through the empowering of the Holy Spirit indwelling those who are allegiant to Jesus.
-He skillfully navigates the straits between the Scylla of cheap grace and easy-believism on side, and the Charybdis of performance-based legalism on the other, noting that “a list of required works of allegiance for salvation can never be produced.”
+He skillfully navigates the straits between the Scylla of cheap grace and easy-believism on one side, and the Charybdis of performance-based legalism on the other, noting that “a list of required works of allegiance for salvation can never be produced.”
 Good works are about what the Holy Spirit leads the believer to do in their Christian life day by day, not a legalistic checklist of dos and don’ts.

 Chapter seven, “Taking the Allegiance Challenge,” takes what has been presented in the preceding six chapters and describes how individual believers, small groups, and church congregations can go about changing the way they talk about salvation from a transactional model to an allegiance model.
 Bates takes an anticipated objection to his thesis—someone is certain to quote Ephesians 2:8–10 as a showstopper—and walks through how one can take that passage, evaluate it context, and explain each word and how it actually relates to a gospel allegiance model of faith.
 He also deals with the challenge some raised after the publication of Salvation by Allegiance Alone: how much allegiance is enough, and doesn’t a focus on allegiance lead to a loss of assurance of one’s salvation?
 Bates points out that, under traditional models of “faith” as interior confidence in God’s promises, no one claims that perfect faith is necessary for salvation.
 Consequently, perfect allegiance is not required either.
 “Even when we are faithless (disloyal), we are still part of his body if we have not decisively rejected or denied him as our true king.”
 Bates goes on in the chapter to point out that the point of the gospel isn’t making converts, but rather making disciples: discipleship cannot be separated from salvation.